nikhil0597/nikhil0597.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "Analysis of a central MUSCL-type scheme for conservation laws with discontinuous flux."
+title: "Analysis of a central MUSCL-type scheme for conservation laws with discontinuous flux"
 collection: publications
 category: manuscripts
 permalink: /publication/2015-10-01-paper-title-number-3